Amy Casey Cooks

 Guinness Irish Lamb stew

-Irish Stew with Lamb and Guinness
+Irish Lamb Stew with Guinness

 Ingredients

-• 2 tablespoons extra virgin olive oil, divided
+• 2 tablespoons olive oil divided

-• 2 pounds lamb shoulder (cut in 2-inch pieces)
+• 2 pounds lamb shoulder cut in 2-inch pieces

 • Salt and pepper